-This portion is usually the busiest part of the document since it is where you will be detailing how you aim to carry out your business plan.
+This portion is usually the busiest part of the document since it is where you will detail how you carry out your business plan.
 If you have prepared any market analysis or market research, this is where you will be placing those in full detail.

 Your nonprofit will be made up of a group of people who should work well together and individually.
 There should be a structure in place which will define your organization and set clear expectations on how the organization should operate.
 This is the basis of how your team can carry out your mission with each task and responsibility that each individual carries.

 Including an “impact plan” is probably one of the things that sets a nonprofit business plan apart from a regular business plan.
-Since your company has a primary mission to achieve within a community or a specific population, you are looking to create an impact with your activities as an ongoing end-goal.
+Since your business has a primary mission to achieve within a community or a specific population, you are looking to create an impact with your activities as an ongoing end goal.

 Your impact plan should answer your mission statement.
 If your mission statement is your destination, your impact plan is the journey.
-It highlights the most important things that your company values, as well as the steps you plan to undertake to achieve it.
+It highlights the most important things that your company values and the steps you plan to undertake to achieve them.